CopernicaMarketingSoftware/AMQP-CPP/README.md

 C++ header file for a list of all available methods.
 Every method in it is well documented.

-The constructor of the Channel object accepts one parameter: the connection object.
-Unlike the connection it does not accept a handler.
-Instead of a handler object, (almost) every method of the Channel class returns an instance of the 'Deferred' class.
-This object can be used to install handlers that will be called in case of success or failure.
+All operations that you can perform on a channel are non-blocking.
+This means that it is not possible for a method (like Channel::declareExchange()) to immediately return 'true' or 'false'.
+Instead, almost every method of the Channel class returns an instance of the 'Deferred' class.
+This 'Deferred' object can be used to install handlers that will be called in case of success or failure.

 For example, if you call the channel.declareExchange() method, the AMQP-CPP library will send a message to the RabbitMQ message broker to ask it to declare the